decentralized-identity/sidetree/docs/protocol.md

 1. The corresponding _anchor file_ must strictly follow the schema defined by the protocol.
 An anchor file with missing or additional properties is invalid.
 1. The corresponding _batch file_ must strictly follow the schema defined by the protocol.
 A batch file with missing or additional properties is invalid.
 1. The operation batch size must not exceed the maximum size specified by the protocol.
-1. The transaction must meet the proof-of-work requirements defined by the protocol.
+1. The transaction must meet the proof-of-fee requirements defined by the protocol.
 1. Every operation batched in the same transaction must adhere to the following requirements to be considered a _well-formed operation_, one _not-well-formed_ operation in the batch file renders the entire transaction invalid:

    1. Follow the operation schema defined by the protocol, it must not have missing or additional properties.